15 awesome autumn days in Somerset

 Apple Day at Chalice Well

-Round up your troops and head to Chalice Well, Glastonbury's holy well, on Saturday, October 5 for Apple Day.
+Round up your troops and head to Chalice Well, Glastonbury's holy well, on Saturday.
 Celebrate autumn's bounty with apple picking, crushing, juicing and drinking, as well as storytelling, song and celtic folk music.

 Did you know that Somerset is home to a world-class motor museum?
 The Haynes International Motor Museum, in Sparkford, is home to the UK's largest collection of the greatest cars from around the world.
 Marvel at more than 400 amazing cars and bikes dating from the late 1800s.
 From Rolls Royces to the Jaguar XJ220, there is precious metal galore.